County collecting

 As of August 2022, the county collecting web site mob-rule.com has 7725 registered users from all 50 states, 9 provinces of Canada, and 26 other foreign countries.
 The average number of visited counties is 585.

 Some avid county collectors visit new counties by taking circuitous routes, for example, driving from Minneapolis to Chicago by way of Green Bay, Wisconsin.
 Many determined collectors take entire trips which consist of driving around states in cornrow patterns.
 However, taking a short detour from a direct route to visit one or more counties is called dipping.

+Other county collectors choose to visit every county seat or county courthouse as a way to avoid only briefly dipping in a county.
+John Deacon is a lawyer who visited all county courthouses in the lower 48, he indexed these courthouses on his website courthouses.co.

 There are currently 3,144 counties and county-equivalents in the United States, including the boroughs and census areas of Alaska, the parishes of Louisiana, the planning regions of Connecticut, the independent cities of Baltimore, Maryland, St. Louis, Missouri, Carson City, Nevada, 38 cities in Virginia and Washington, D.C.
 There are also counties and county equivalents in the provinces of Canada from Ontario to Nova Scotia.
 Mathematician William J. Cook used the principles of the travelling salesman problem to calculate that the optimal route visiting every county's seat in the mainland United States would cover 93466 mi, though he noted that county collectors typically travel a much longer distance.

 Ken Jennings discussed the phenomenon and the Extra Miler Club in his 2012 book, Maphead: Charting the Wide, Weird World of Geography Wonks.